 As you evolve, be prepared to experiment and adapt.

-There are few travel writing marketing constants, but my professional writer’s website (www.Roy-Stevenson.com) has been a big one.
+There are few travel writing secrets, but my professional writer’s website (www.Roy-Stevenson.com) has been a big one.
 It helped enhance my credibility in magazine editor’s eyes.
 It has been a major factor to help magazine editors decide to accept my pitches and give me assignments.

 My writer’s website has certainly helped dozens of destination media PR reps decide to back me for press trips and Fam tours to their territory.